Gridiron football: Etymology

 The sport is typically known as simply "football" in the countries where it originated, regardless of the specific variety.
 In Europe, the sport is commonly known as "American football" as "football" usually refers to association football ("soccer").
 Various sources use the term "North American football" when discussing the American and Canadian games together, but this term is quite rare.
 The International Federation of American Football (IFAF), uses "American football" inclusive of Canadian football and other varieties.

 The two sports are also sometimes known as "gridiron football".
 The name originated with the sport's once-characteristic playing field: the original American football and Canadian football fields were marked by a series of parallel lines along both the width and length of the field, which produced a grid pattern resembling a cross-hatched cooking gridiron.
 The ball would be snapped in the grid in which it was downed on the previous play.
 By 1920, the grid system was abandoned in favor of the system of yard lines and hash marks used today.
-In Australia, American football is often referred to as "gridiron" or (in more formal contexts) "American football", as "football" usually refers to Australian rules football, rugby league, or rugby union, similar to how association football is usually called "soccer" in Australian English.
+In Australia, American football is often referred to as "gridiron" or (in more formal contexts) "American football", as "football" usually refers to Australian rules football or rugby league similar to how association football is usually called "soccer" in Australian English.
 The governing body for American football in Australia is Gridiron Australia.